GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 Version control: Without any way to track and merge changes this crowd enabled designing isn't very possible.
 Linus also invented git, a way to track and coordinate files among many users.
 There are starting to be some much easier to understand visual editors for git workflows.
 This should start to aid designers in getting into version control as well.

-BRaithwait proposes that designers start using github.
+Braithwaite proposes that designers start using github.

 Open design is not so open that it is design by committee.
 Be clear that it is collaborating, not codesigning.